fathurwithyou/fathurwithyou/README.md

 # Hi there! 👋 I'm Fathur

 Welcome to my GitHub profile!
 I'm a Data Scientist with a passion for DS/A and Machine Learning.
-I enjoy building efficient and impactful solutions that make a difference.

 ---